TheSonOfThomp/AdamThompson/Portfolio/markdown/smrtwatr.md

 ##Challenge

 We were challenged to design something to do with *water* using the Internet of Things.
-From many different topics, we were inspired by different public fountains and noticed that many of these were rarely appreciated as more than just decoration, or worse, an obstruction.
-People were more involved in their smartphones than in interacting with the fountain or with other people.
+We were inspired by different public fountains and noticed that many were rarely appreciated as more than just decoration, or worse, an obstruction.
+People were more involved in their smartphones than in interacting with fountains or with other people.
 We wanted to change that.

-I was the lead UX designer and front-end developer for this project, and focused on the user's interaction with their mobile device, and how this would affect the fountain.
-Our mandate, as an IoT product, was that actions performed on the mobile device would affect the fountain in the real world.
+I was the lead UX designer and front-end developer for this project, and focused on the user's interaction with their mobile device, and the effect on the fountain.
+As an IoT product, actions performed on the mobile device would affect the fountain in the real world.

 ## Interaction